Many climates have hot weather. Some places are hot year-round.

 - A more complex chilled water cooling system configuration can consist of multiple chillers, multiple pumps, cooling towers, heat exchangers, and all sorts of valves to redirect flow according to the heat load inside of the building.

 Next, we’ll talk about a couple of different chilled water system configurations.

 Chilled Water Cooling Systems

 When a chiller is producing chilled water, the heat that is removed from the chilled water must be rejected somewhere – usually outside of the building.
-The chiller system is the facilitator of heat transfer between the inside of a building and outside of a building.
+The chiller system is the facilitator of heat transfer between the inside and outside of a building.

-There two main types of chilled water cooling systems: air-cooled chillers, and water-cooled chillers.
+There are two main types of chilled water cooling systems: air-cooled chillers, and water-cooled chillers.